SergeevSS55/SergeevSS55/README.md

   </a>
 </div>
 ### :man_technologist: About Me :
-I am a Web Developer from Russia.
+I am a Python Developer from Russia.
 <!--
 **SergeevSS55/SergeevSS55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.